Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 8. Loop

 8.1.
+Write down a program that can take a lower bound i and an upper bound n and then find out the summation of
+     those numbers which are divisible by 2 from i to n.

+8.1.
+Write down a program that can take a lower bound i and an upper bound n and then find out the summation of
+     those numbers which are divisible by 3 from i to n.

+8.1.
 Write a program that read a positive integer and display its factorial 8.2.
 Write a program that read a positive integer and display sum of its digit 8.3.
 Write a program that read any positive integer and display reverse